apache/mxnet/docs/tutorials/basic/symbol.md

 # Introduction to Symbol - Neural network graphs and auto-differentiation

-Besides the tensor computation interface [NDArray](./ndarray.ipynb), another main object in MXNet is the `Symbol` provided by `mxnet.symbol`, or `mxnet.sym` for short.
+Besides the tensor computation interface `NDArray`, another main object in MXNet is the `Symbol` provided by `mxnet.symbol`, or `mxnet.sym` for short.
 A symbol represents a multi-output symbolic expression.
 They are composited by operators, such as simple matrix operations (e.g. "+"), or a neural network layer (e.g. convolution layer).
 An operator can take several input variables, produce more than one output variables, and have internal state variables.
 A variable can be either free, which we can bind with value later, or an output of another symbol.

 ## Symbol Composition